SWEG-2015EC-Batch/Coding-Geeks/ETS1318_15_Truket_Lema/analysis.md

 4. Step4: Prompt the user to enter a letter.
 5. Step5: Read the entered letter from the keyboard and store it in the variable.
 6. Step6: Check if the entered letter is in uppercase using the isupper() function from ctype.h:
-7.	   - If true, convert the letter to lowercase using the tolower() function.
+7. If true, convert the letter to lowercase using the tolower() function.
-8.	   - If false, check if the entered letter is in lowercase using the islower() function:
+8. If false, check if the entered letter is in lowercase using the islower() function:
-9.	     - If true, convert the letter to uppercase using the toupper() function.
+9. If true, convert the letter to uppercase using the toupper() function.
-10.	     - If false, display an error message indicating that the entered character is not a letter.
+10. If false, display an error message indicating that the entered character is not a letter.
 11. Step7: Display the converted letter.
 12. Step8: End

 Flowchart

-          Yes                                                       No

 #4. write a program that find the result of expression x^y where the value of x and y are entered by the user.
 1.problem description